Heroic Duo

-Heroic Duo (雙雄) is a 2003 Hong Kong action film produced and directed by Benny Chan and starring Leon Lai, Ekin Cheng and Francis Ng.
+Heroic Duo (雙雄) is a 2003 Hong Kong crime action film directed and produced by Benny Chan.
+The film stars Leon Lai, Ekin Cheng and Francis Ng.

 Plot

 Ken Li is a senior member of the Hong Kong Police Force.
 He has an egocentric and overpowering personality.
 He is intolerant of mistakes, his underlings and girlfriend, Brenda, suffering due to his macho personality.
 The main action begins when Inspector Li is brought in to investigate a cop who has committed a crime.
 On interrogation the cop reveals that he remembers nothing since he met a man the night before.
 The strange circumstances lead Li to Jack Lai, who is a master hypnotist and also in jail for manslaughter after taking the rap for a murder his wife committed under duress.
 Jack clearly knows who is responsible but is also clear that only he can identify the culprit.
 Li therefore springs Jack from jail and takes him along.
 Although they fail to catch the criminal, it is clear from the evidence in the apartment that there is a plot to steal two Egyptian diamonds worth millions from an American named Barry Lykin.